djsmith42/react-minimal-es6-starter-project/README.md

 A starter project as small as humanly possible.
 If you can you make it smaller, I'll give you a hug.

+### 90 seconds

+You can seriously read every line of code in this project in 90 seconds.
+Even if you read pretty carefully.
+It's puny.
+In fact, it will take you longer to read this README than all the rest of the files in this project, combined!

 ### Quick Start

 ```ShellSession